131250131/NBAInfoSearch/README.md

 # NBAInfoSearch
-this is students' teamwork which focus on searching existing infomation of one specific year of NBA.
+this is a students' homework which focuses on searching existing information of one specific year of NBA.